log4js-node/log4js-node/README.md

 This is a conversion of the [log4js](http://log4js.berlios.de/index.html) framework to work with [node](http://nodejs.org).
 I've mainly stripped out the browser-specific code and tidied up some of the javascript.
 It includes a basic file logger, with log rolling based on file size.
-It also enhances the default console logging functions (console.log, console.debug, etc) so that they use log4js and can be directed to a file, with log rolling etc - which is handy if you have some third party modules that use console.log but want that output included in your application log files.

 NOTE: since v0.2.0 require('log4js') returns a function, so you need to call that function in your code before you can use it.
 I've done this to make testing easier (allows dependency injection).

+NOTE: I have disabled the console.log replacement which appeared in earlier versions, as console.log does some fancy formatting of output that log4js cannot handle.
+I don't want log4js breaking people's code mysteriously.

 ## installation